Avicii: Tributes

+From his family

+Bergling's family released an open letter stating:

+Our beloved Tim was a seeker, a fragile artistic soul searching for answers to existential questions.
+An over-achieving perfectionist who travelled and worked hard at a pace that led to extreme stress.
+When he stopped touring, he wanted to find a balance in life to be able to be happy and to do what he loved most – music.
+He really struggled with thoughts about Meaning, Life, Happiness.
+He could now not go on any longer.
+He wanted to find peace.
+Tim was not made for the business machine he found himself in; he was a sensitive guy who loved his fans but shunned the spotlight.
+Tim, you will forever be loved and sadly missed.
+The person you were and your music will keep your memory alive.
+We love you, The Family.

 From fellow musicians

-On 20 April 2018, several hours after learning of Avicii's death, Kygo concluded his set at Coachella by playing "Without You" in memory of Bergling.
-Onstage, Kygo described Bergling as "a true musical genius".
+Several hours after learning of Avicii's death, Kygo concluded his set at Coachella by playing "Without You" in memory of Avicii.
+Onstage, Kygo described Avicii as "a true musical genius".

-On 22 April 2018, American band OneRepublic paid tribute to Bergling by performing his song "Wake Me Up" during their show in Mumbai.
+Two days later, OneRepublic paid tribute to Avicii by performing his song "Wake Me Up" during their show in Mumbai, India.

-On 20 May 2018, American DJ duo The Chainsmokers and American singer-songwriter Halsey paid tribute to Bergling at the 2018 Billboard Music Awards before presenting the winner of the Top Hot 100 Song.
-The Chainsmokers' Drew Taggart said, "His passing was a great loss for the music world and for us.
-He was an artist who inspired so many in so many ways, and simply put, he meant so much to us and everyone in the EDM community."
-Halsey then delivered an emotional discussion about mental health and emphasized the need for people to love and support each other.
+At the 2018 Billboard Music Awards, The Chainsmokers and Halsey paid tribute to Avicii, including an emotional discussion about mental health, before presenting the winner of the Top Hot 100 Song.

-On 21 May 2018, Tiësto played a medley of Bergling's songs at EDC Las Vegas.
-Aloe Blacc joined him on stage to perform "Wake Me Up".
+In May 2018, Tiësto played a medley of Avicii's songs at EDC Las Vegas.
+Aloe Blacc joined Tiësto on stage to perform "Wake Me Up".

-On 27 May, at BBC Radio 1's Big Weekend, Rita Ora, Bergling's most recent collaborator, paid tribute to the late DJ, describing him as "a really good friend" who "changed [her] life".
-A similar tribute was also paid by Ora during King's Day and Capital's Summertime Ball.
+At BBC Radio 1's Big Weekend in May 2018, Rita Ora, Avicii's most recent collaborator, described him as "a really good friend" who "changed [her] life".
+Ora paid similar tributes at King's Day and Capital's Summertime Ball.